Keith Treacy: Blackburn Rovers

-Born in Dublin, Ireland, Treacy started playing football with Belvedere for the youth team, before signing his first professional contract in 2005, keeping him until 2008.
+Born in Dublin, Ireland, Treacy started playing football with his local team Belvedere, before signing his first professional contract in 2005, keeping him until 2008.

 On 23 November 2006, Treacy joined Stockport County on a one-month loan deal.
 He made his Stockport County debut, in a 1–1 draw against Macclesfield Town on 25 November 2006.
 After ending his loan spell at Stockport County, making four appearances, Treacy signed a new contract with the club on 12 June 2007, keeping him until 2011.

 After signing a new contract with the club, Treacy was promoted to the Blackburn Rovers' first team ahead of the 2007–08 season.
 It was not until on 31 October 2007 when he made his debut for the club in a League Cup tie against Portsmouth as a substitute, as Blackburn Rovers won 2–1.
 Two months on 5 January 2008, Treacy made his first start against Coventry City in the FA Cup third round in a 4–1 defeat back on 5 January 2008, before being substituted off and replaced by striker Matt Derbyshire.
 He went on to make two appearances at the end of the 2007–08 season.

 At the start of the 2008–09 season, Treacy was called up to the first team under the new management of Paul Ince.
 He then made his league debut for Blackburn Rovers in the opening game of the season, in a 3–2 win over Everton on 16 August 2008.
 Treacy found his playing time in the league, mostly coming from the substitute bench.
 At times, he was given starts in a number of matches for the side.
 Treacy went on to make twelve appearances throughout the 2008–09 season.
 Reflecting on his performance, local newspaper Lancashire Telegraph commented about the player, saying: "Next season will be an important season for the young Irishman after a disappointing campaign this time round.
 A hot prospect as he came through Rovers' youth ranks, has never really transformed that into first team ability.
 A direct and powerful runner, who has again showed his potential, but will need to deliver in earnest next season."